Looking to hire Laravel developers? Try LaraJobs

 Fields/attributes Sync custom subscriber profile data.

-Campaign operations Create, update, send, schedule, and read reports where supported.
+Campaigns Create, send, schedule, get, and delete campaign records where supported.

 Provider override Run one marketing operation through a specific provider.